Application Services

 In code, the services are Spring Beans, and the components Java packages.

 Services should have high cohesion.
-This means that all the methods in your service should relate to the same thing.
+This means that all of the methods in your service should relate to the same thing.
 For example, all methods in this PaymentService

 are directly related to the business activity of handling payments: